brightway-lca/temporalis/docs/index.rst

 Additional Resources
 ====================

-Temporalis is a package extension of the advanced life cycle assessment framework Brightway2, here you can find some info about it:
+Temporalis is a package extension of the advanced life cycle assessment framework Brightway2 which you should to use it.
+Here you can further info about it:

 - https://bitbucket.org/cmutel/brightway2 (Brightway2 repo)
 - https://brightwaylca.org/ (Brightway2 online documentation)